vmware-tanzu/vm-operator/docs/concepts/images/vm-image.md

 ## Name Resolution

 When a `VirtualMachine` resource's field `spec.imageName` is set to a VMI ID, the value is resolved to the `VirtualMachineImage` or `ClusterVirtualMachineImage` with that name.
-It is also possible to specify images based on their _friendly_ name.
+It is also possible to specify images based on their _display_ name.

-!!! warning "Friendly name resolution"
+!!! warning "Display name resolution"

-    Please note that while resolving VM images based on their friendly name was merged into VM Operator with [github.com/vmware-tanzu/vm-operator#214](https://github.com/vmware-tanzu/vm-operator/issues/214), the feature is not yet part of a shipping vSphere release.
+    Please note that while resolving VM images based on their display name was merged into VM Operator with [github.com/vmware-tanzu/vm-operator#214](https://github.com/vmware-tanzu/vm-operator/issues/214), the feature is not yet part of a shipping vSphere release.

-For example, if `vmi-0a0044d7c690bcbea` refers to an image with a friendly name of `photonos-5-x64`, then a user could also specify that value for `spec.imageName` as long as the following is true:
+For example, if `vmi-0a0044d7c690bcbea` refers to an image with a display name of `photonos-5-x64`, then a user could also specify that value for `spec.imageName` as long as the following is true:

-* There is no other `VirtualMachineImage` in the same namespace with that friendly name.
+* There is no other `VirtualMachineImage` in the same namespace with that display name.
-* There is no other `ClusterVirtualMachineImage` with the same friendly name.
+* There is no other `ClusterVirtualMachineImage` with the same display name.

-If the friendly name unambiguously resolves to the distinct, VM image `vmi-0a0044d7c690bcbea`, then a mutation webhook replaces `spec.imageName: photonos-5-x64` with `spec.imageName: vmi-0a0044d7c690bcbea`.
-If the friendly name resolves to multiple or no VM images, then the mutation webhook denies the request and outputs an error message accordingly.
+If the display name unambiguously resolves to the distinct, VM image `vmi-0a0044d7c690bcbea`, then a mutation webhook replaces `spec.imageName: photonos-5-x64` with `spec.imageName: vmi-0a0044d7c690bcbea`.
+If the display name resolves to multiple or no VM images, then the mutation webhook denies the request and outputs an error message accordingly.

 ## Recommended Images